-As outlined in the section covering Selection Process on page 23, it is possible to achieve operating pressures up to 55.0 MPa (8000 psi) with permissible peak static pressures up to 70.0 MPa (10,000 psi) or higher with HPSXL TRAXL bearings.
+As outlined in I) Material Selection Process of the Design Guide, it is possible to achieve operating pressures up to 55.0 MPa (8,000 psi) with permissible peak static pressures up to 70.0 MPa (10,000 psi) or higher, with HPSXL TRAXL bearings.

 These pressure ratings are achieved through the combination of several factors.
 The applications are either oscillating or very slow speed operation so that frictional heat build up is not a consideration.